chrisbloecker/python-in-a-week-quiz/README.md

 [![DOI](https://zenodo.org/badge/594553590.svg)](https://zenodo.org/badge/latestdoi/594553590)

-In this companion repository for the paper _Python in a Week: Conceptual Tests for Learning and Course Development_, we present our concept inventory for identifying programming misconceptions which consists of 21 short questions.
+In this companion repository for the paper _Python in a Week: Conceptual Tests for Learning and Course Development_, we present our quiz questions, a learning activity and tool for identifying programming misconceptions.

 # Question 1: Variable assignments